bitovi/hatchify/packages/koa/DEVELOPMENT.md

    - Runs Prettier
    - Runs TypeScript Compile
 5. `npm run test`
-   - The included test cases do a decent job at showing examples and usage of the different features of Scaffold
+   - The included test cases do a decent job at showing examples and usage of the different features of Hatchify
    - One of the test cases is a more end to end example of creating the Staffing App.
 This test case can also be run more directly as a standalone application, this is configured in the `.vscode/launch.json` file.
 Using the built in 'Run & Debug' menu should show the option to launch it.
 6. `npm run docs`
    - Uses TypeDoc to generate the documentation pages, this also happens on a push to `main` and the generated documentation can be found here: https://bitovi.github.io/bitscaffold/